AnnikaW-dev/loan-and-accommodation-cost/README.md

     *This is little of an stuggle during the whole process if I come up wiyh a new idea and change just a little thing it is just too start over with the adjustments until it is ok again - OK

 * Button test
-    *hover over to se that the hover function is working - OK *pres the caculate button to se that all calculation is working. - OK
+    *Hover over to se that the hover function is working - OK *Pres the caculate button to se that all calculation is working. - OK
 * Range-slider
     * That was a struggle to make the them be still in one place at the beginign the whole slider moved a when I drag the handle to change the value.
-    To fix that I needed to get a fiexed width on the slader and set position to responsive.
+    To fix that I needed to get a fixed width on the slider and set position to responsive.
 Got this from Chat-GPT after the changes the slider doesn't move as much - A wished I got the time to fix this so it should be stil.
 * Calculations
     * Was a struggle before I remembered to use jshint do to that I had some small typos in the code and I thought I had done everything wrong so I done that code over and over again and ended up with one of the first code and just fixed the typo. -OK
     * Has struggle a lot to get the curreny after the values in both sections with some code in JS but i didn't make it due to time fly away.
 I ended up with another solution to write the currency in brackets after the label text. -OK but I am not satisfied.